 Marketers create buyer personas because they need to know how to tailor their message to fit broad archetypes of buyers.
 Each type of customer sees different benefits to your product so marketing assets and advertising need to be segmented to appeal to those different groups.
 Typically, marketers use information from sales teams and interviews to get information to help formulate their personas.
 The sales team is full of information but leaves the rest to marketing.
-So where does the buyer persona come into play for a salesperson?
+So where does the buyer persona come and into play for a salesperson?
 With buying panels and committees!
 Salespeople may not have access to the entire extended buying panel but need a way to communicate and deliver materials to them.
 Additionally, the ability to discover and handle objections would become much more simple.
 Sales assets can be distributed more appropriately (instead of to the entire group), so that individuals get the most relevant information to their needs.
 It all leads to a more personalized sales experience.

 The traditional committee: